 For Windows cloud computers, simply upgrade the image to version 1.8.0 or later to complete the GRID driver upgrade.
 End users can follow these steps to upgrade the image:

-In the dialog box that appears, select the time to perform upgrade:
+In the dialog box that appears, choose an upgrade time:

-In the Upgraded message that appears, click Got it.
+In the Upgraded dialog box, click Got it.

 Linux cloud computers (administrator operations)